seangoogoo/staff-directory/README.md

-# Staff Directory Application -- Version 1.2
+# Staff Directory Application -- Version 1.2.5

 A web-based staff directory application that allows administrators to manage staff members and provides a user-friendly interface for employees to browse the directory.

 ## Features

 ### Admin Dashboard
-- Add new staff members with details like name, department, job title, email, and profile picture
+- Add new staff members with details like name, company, department, job title, email, and profile picture
+  - Real-time duplicate checking prevents adding staff with identical names or email addresses
 - Edit existing staff members
 - Delete staff members
+- Manage companies with logo upload functionality
+- Manage departments with custom color coding
+- View company statistics and staff distribution
+- Filter and search functionality for staff list
+- Customizable application settings (logo, default placeholder image for staff members, and title)
-- Protected by .htaccess authentication
+- Protected by authentication system

 ### Frontend Display
 - Grid view of staff members